-Here we go and here we are, the East and the West become one through altruism, the philosophy of the other of Sartre and the oneness of Buddha of the East become ‘one oneness’ within another oneness in the oneness of the oneness of nothingness within and through ‘altruism.’
+Now, at this point of thinking, we see that the East and the West become one through altruism.
+For, the Western philosophy of the other of Sartre and the oneness of Buddha of the East here, in the altruist thinking or philosophy, become ‘one oneness’ within another oneness in the oneness of the oneness of nothingness within the nothingness of somethingness.